hypertrace/hypertrace-docs-website/src/pages/getting-started/index.md

 ```
 docker-compose -f docker-compose-zipkin-example.yml up
 ```
-- You can start Hypertrace AND the sample app with:
+- You can start Hypertrace AND the sample app together with:
 ```
 docker-compose -f docker-compose.yml -f docker-compose-zipkin-example.yml up
 ```